it all started with some skittles…

 Trust your gut.
 As tough as it was to consider leaving the security of a promising new career path, it just didn’t feel like “me.”
 So, when I learned about an opportunity to combine my passion for running with a cause close to my heart, I jumped at the chance to tackle a new challenge.
 In my next role as Campaign Director for the Leukemia & Lymphoma Society’s brand new Team In Training Program, I was charged with helping grow a local, grassroots racing team into a national signature campaign.
 Here, I learned firsthand the power of cause marketing, corporate and individual philanthropy, and networking for good.
 I learned how to pitch sponsors, recruit corporate teams, and run a rapidly growing nonprofit program.
-I was was lucky to have incredible bosses and mentors who helped guide my growth, as well as a personal connection to the cause I was championing, which inspired my work each day.
+I was was lucky to have incredible bosses and mentors who helped guide my growth, and a personal connection to the cause I was championing, which inspired my work each day.
 I also ran my first (and, so far, last) marathon and got my first glimpse of what it means to be part of an innovative nonprofit leadership team—an experience that inspired me to join my first Board and to make a commitment that I would keep social good at the core of what I do, whenever I could.